kemapak/blog/standards/directory-and-file.md

 - /src/style
 - /documentation/code-review

-### DF-02 - Image, Video, Font File Naming Convention
+### DF-02 - Image, Video, Font, Markdown File Naming Convention
 File names should clearly describe what the file is and where it is used.
 - All lowercase
 - Words separated by hyphens (-)